 Even intergeneric hybridization has been documented, namely between Snow Bunting (P. nivalis) and Lapland Longspur (C. lapponicus) in Canada (Macdonald et al., 2012).

 Snow Bunting is also known to hybridize with McKay’s buntings (P. hyperboreus) (Sealy, 1969).
-Coalescent analyses indicated asymmetric gene flow from McKay’s bunting into Snow Bunting, but it is not possible to rule out retained ancestral polymorphisms (Maley & Winker, 2010).
+Demographic analyses indicated gene flow between these species (Maley & Winker, 2010, Winker et al., 2018).

 Macdonald, C. A., Martin, T., Ludkin, R., Hussell, D. J., Lamble, D. & Love, O. P. (2012).
 First Report of a Snow Bunting× Lapland Longspur Hybrid.
 Arctic, 344-348.